configcat/docs/website/docs/sdk-reference/dart.md

 ```

 ## Force refresh
-Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.
+Any time you want to refresh the cached config.json with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.

 ## Logging
 The default logger used by the SDK is the <a href="https://pub.dev/packages/logger" target="_blank">logger</a> package, but you can override it with your implementation via the `logger` client option.
 The custom implementation must satisfy the <a href="https://github.com/configcat/dart-sdk/blob/main/lib/src/log/logger.dart" target="_blank">Logger</a> abstract class.